diem-ai/les_pays_en_chiffres/README.md

 I also use the tool pgAdmin to create the db objects and to do the testing in the development phase.
 The pgAdmin website is here https://www.pgadmin.org/.

+## Livrables
+- the documentation : this readme file
+- the DDL file : the file country_stats_dll.sql
+- a country search function returning a TABLE : function get_country_stats(p_country varchar)
+- a procedure for adding new country : procedure add_country(p_country character varying)
+- a function/procedure returning the countries grouped by 4 dentsity values : function group_country_by_density()
+- a trigger updating the country record creation date on INSERT : trigger trigg_update_creation_dt

 ## Deployment
 ### Prerequisite
 1) You have to install psql tool on your PC.
 You can install [Postgresql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) 12.0 to have it